gabrielkomor/SpaceInvaders/README.md

 Project is complete.
 I currently have no plans to further develop the game, as I have achieved the intended learning outcomes

 ## Sources
-Game was based on the popular classic game of the same title Graphics used in game come from the website https://www.flaticon.com/
+#### Game was based on the popular classic game of the same title.
+#### Graphics used in game come from the website https://www.flaticon.com/